vega/vega/docs/usage/index.md

 [Back to reference](#reference)

-### <a name="embed"></a>Using the vega-embed Module
+### <a name="embed"></a>Using the Vega-Embed Module

-The [vega-embed](https://github.com/vega/vega-embed) module provides a convenient method for adding either Vega or Vega-Lite visualizations to a web page.
+The [Vega-Embed](https://github.com/vega/vega-embed) module provides a convenient method for adding either Vega or Vega-Lite visualizations to a web page.
 This module will take care of steps such as loading specification files from a URL and generating views with standard configuration options.
 In addition, you can include accompanying links to export images and view source.
-For more, see the [vega-embed repository](https://github.com/vega/vega-embed).
+For more, see the [Vega-Embed repository](https://github.com/vega/vega-embed).

 ```html
 <head>